The best alarm clocks of 2021 - CNN Underscored

 Travelwey Digital Travel Alarm Clock ($11.97, originally $15.97; amazon.com)

-While this itty bitty alarm clock didn’t score very high, we think it’s actually a fantastic alarm clock if you travel a lot.
-It’s so small it can fit in your pocket, and unfolds so you can put it on basically any surface next to your bed.
-It’s battery-powered so you can take it anywhere and has a standard alarm that’s easy to set.
-There’s nothing fancy about this clock, but if you need just the barebones to take with you when you’re traveling or camping, the Travelwey Digital Travel Alarm Clock is a great, portable option.
+While this itty-bitty alarm clock didn’t score very high, we think it’s actually a fantastic alarm clock if you travel a lot.
+It’s so small it can fit in your pocket, plus it unfolds, so you can put it on basically any surface next to your bed.
+It’s battery-powered, so you can take it anywhere, and it has a standard alarm that’s easy to set.
+There’s nothing fancy about this clock, but if you need just the bare bones to take with you when you’re traveling or camping, the Travelwey Digital Travel Alarm Clock is a great, portable option.

 This sunrise clock really couldn’t compare with the options from Philips.
 The numbers on the clock itself were fuzzy and hard to read, and while it’s equipped with natural sounds to wake up to, the audio quality is so bad that it sounds like it’s coming through a tin can.
 We’d recommend you spend the extra money for one of the nicer options from Philips.